-The Discovery Center currently offers a variety of Distance Learning programs via videoconferencing, developed to support the Missouri GLEs and the National Science Standards.
-The Discovery Center's electronic field trips enable your class to have a hands-on lesson taught by a science specialist.
+Discovery Center of Springfield currently offers a variety of Distance Learning programs via distance learning, developed to support the Missouri GLEs and the National Science Standards.
+Discovery Center's distance learning programs enable your class to have a hands-on lesson taught by a science specialist.
 A kit of supplies needed for the program are shipped ahead of time and include curriculum, pre and post labs, and links to follow-up websites.
 Distance Learning Fees $165 per program.
 Includes program, materials, and return shipping.

 - Animal Awareness

 - Learn about the characteristics of mammals, birds, and reptiles, as we compare and contrast these animals.
 We'll discuss traits as modeled by our live zoo animals.
 (Gr.
 Pre K-2)

 - Animal Families

 - Learn about family groups and how animals raise their young.
 (Gr.
 Pre K-2)

 - What goes up must come down, or does it?
 Take a look at the different effects of gravity here on earth and in space.
 Examine Moon phases.
 Compare and contrast characteristics of the planets in our solar system.
 (Gr.
 3-8)